Ladder costs for random walks in L\'evy random media: Proofs of results

 The generalized Spitzer-Baxter identities stated in Theorem \ref{GSB}, together with Corollaries \ref{cor-mix} and \ref{symmetric}, provide the key element to identify the law of the first-ladder quantities involved in it (see e.g. \cite{Chung2001} for the classical treatment).

-While the laws of $\cT$ and $S_\cT$ are well known under quite general hypotheses on the random walk $S$ with i.i.d. increments (see \cite{DG93} and references therein), the focus will rather be given to the first-ladder cost.
-We now derive the asymptotic distribution of $C_\cT$, under the assumption that the joint process is $\sss$-symmetric or $\ooo$-symmetric.
+While the laws of $\cT$ and $S_\cT$ are well known under quite general hypotheses on the random walk $S$ with i.i.d.\ increments (see \cite{DG93} and references therein), the focus will rather be given to the first-ladder cost.

+From now on, in order to derive the asymptotic distribution of $C_\cT$, we will work under the following assumptions: \begin{itemize} \item[a.] the joint process $(S,C)$ is $\sss$-symmetric or $\ooo$-symmetric; \item[b.] the increments $\xi_k$'s of $S$ are discrete or absolutely continuous random variables. \end{itemize} Let us stress that, under the above assumption b., the support of the function $ \F(z,{s})$ can be extended to include $z=1$ by setting, $\forall s\in\R^{\ell}$,

+This is trivial in the case that $\xi_k$'s have an absolutely continuous distribution (see also Remark \ref{rem-phi}).
+On the other hand, if the $\xi_k$'s are discrete random variables, being $S$ a symmetric random walk and using the fact that the first-ladder time $\mathcal{T}$ is a.s. finite, one gets explicitly (see also~\cite[\S\,17.E1, page 185]{Sp76Book})